Patty Klein by Jan Steeman

 Synopsis for a 'Pelle Svanslös' story from one of Patty Klein's notebooks.

-While most comic productions of the Toonder Studio's came to an end in the early 1970s, the division managed to survive through orders from foreign publishers.
-Patty Klein and Andries Brandt wrote stories with characters like 'Fix und Foxi', 'Pauli', 'Tom und Biber' and 'Die Pichelsteiner' for Rolf Kauka's publications in Germany, and a story for the western comic 'Silberpfeil' for Bastei Verlag, a creation of Frank Sels and his studio in Belgium.
+While most ongoing comic productions of the Toonder Studio's came to an end in the early 1970s, the comics division managed to survive through orders from foreign publishers.
+For the German market, Patty Klein and Andries Brandt wrote stories with characters like 'Fix und Foxi', 'Pauli', 'Tom und Biber' and 'Die Pichelsteiner' for Rolf Kauka's publications, and a story for the western comic 'Silberpfeil' for Bastei Verlag, originally a creation of Frank Sels and his Belgian studio.
 Patty Klein also wrote about 200 gags and a couple of longer stories about the anthropomorphic cat 'Pelle Svanslös' (a creation of Gösta Knutsson) for Semic Press in Sweden.
 The artwork was provided by Wim Lensen, Frits Godhelp and Børge and Joanika Ring.
-The comics department eventually closed its doors in 1973, and Patty Klein had to apply for work elsewhere.
-Later in life, Patty Klein has been openly critical about Marten Toonder and how he treated his artists, especially regarding their financial compensation and Toonder's refusal to give credit where credit is due.
+In 1973, the comics department of the Toonder Studios eventually closed its doors, and Patty Klein had to apply for work elsewhere.
+Later in life, Patty Klein was openly critical about Marten Toonder and how he treated his artists, especially regarding their financial compensation and Toonder's lack in giving credit where credit is due.

 Distel by Borge Ring